 The Binns Track is promoted as an 'epic' 2,230 km 4WD track that runs from the South Australian border connecting the Central Desert with the 'big river country' of the north, finishing near Timber Creek on the Victoria River.
 The Track connects the Eastern MacDonnell Ranges, lytwelepenty / Davenport Ranges National Park, Karlu Karlu / Devils Marbles to Tennant Creek.
-Motorists then travel along the Stuart Highway until reaching Dunmarra where the track then returns to 4WD access and heads west up through Judbarra / Gregory National Park and on to Timber Creek in the Top End.
+Motorists then have two options: 1.
+Departing lytwelepenty / Davenport Ranges, travel west to the Stuart Highway and then head north until reaching Dunmarra, where the track then returns to 4WD access and heads west up through Judbarra / Gregory National Park and on to Timber Creek in the Top End; or 2.
+Departing lytwelepenty / Davenport Ranges, travel east to Epenarra Station and then north to the Barkly Highway.

 The Barkly Stock Route was one of the three major stock routes connecting the south, east, north and west during cattle droving days, with the region's last droving activity occurring in 1988.
-The Barkly Stock Route starts south of Elliott on the Stuart Highway, passing through cattle stations before connecting to the Tablelands Highway for those looking to traverse across to Queensland either along the Ranken Stock Route to the Barkly Highway or north east the Barkly Tablelands to the Savannah Way.
+The Barkly Stock Route starts south of Elliott on the Stuart Highway, passing through cattle stations before connecting to the Tablelands Highway for those looking to traverse across to Queensland either along the Ranken Stock Route to the Barkly Highway or north east the Barkly Tablelands to the Savannah Way. www.savannahway.com.au.

-www.savannahway.com.au.
 There are no existing visitor facilities or activities along the Barkly Stock Route.